-- You should be able to see the ADA-accessible pool to your immediate left and then follow the wash just a short way to the main triple pool.
+- You should be able to see the ADA-accessible pool to your immediate right and then follow the wash just a short way to the main triple pool.

 Parking at Travertine hot springs is free.
 There are many spaces available at the end of Jack Sawyer Road.
 A drop toilet is also located right near the parking lot.